 One of the fundamental purposes of custodial corrections is to take the offender away from a possibly criminogenic environment and place him or her in a closed rehabilitative, therapeutic or educational institution for treatment.
-The treatment may be tailored for the special health and or mental health needs of individual offenders (e.g., counselling, anger management, psychiatric treatment, substance abuse), or may be designed to help a wider spectrum of offenders realize the need to abandon a criminal lifestyle (e.g., religious counselling, education, vocational training, cognitive skills).
+The treatment may be tailored for the special health and or mental health needs of individual offenders (counselling, anger management, psychiatric treatment, substance abuse), or may be designed to help a wider spectrum of offenders realize the need to abandon a criminal lifestyle (religious counselling, education, vocational training, cognitive skills etc.).

-Extensive research has been conducted on the rehabilitative effect of custodial corrections.
-Among the classics in the field is Robert Martinson's 1974 article, "What works? - Questions and answers about prison reform."
-Martinson summarized a number of studies and concluded that "with few and isolated exceptions, the rehabilitative efforts that have been reported so far have had no appreciable effect on recidivism".
-David Farabee, in his 2005 book Rethinking Rehabilitation: Why Can't We Reform Our Criminals? also concluded that on a general level, correctional treatment is not working.
+The rehabilitative effect of custodial corrections has been extensively researched.37 Among the classics in the field is Robert Martinson's 1974 article, What works? - Questions and answers about prison reform.
+In it, he summarized a number of studies and concluded that "with few and isolated exceptions, the rehabilitative efforts that have been reported so far have had no appreciable effect on recidivism".38 David Farabee, in his 2005 book Rethinking Rehabilitation: Why Can't We Reform Our Criminals?, also concluded that, on a general level, correctional treatment is not working.

 Many reasons have been identified for this failure in corrections.
-If the penal philosophy is based on a belief that offenders can be "forced" to change their lifestyle (an approach that critics refer to as "coercive treatment" or "mandatory treatment"), the offenders may respond by seeming to adapt to the regime and change their behavioural patterns in a favourable manner, but on release immediately return to a criminal lifestyle.
+The mind-set that offenders can be forced to change their lifestyle (referred to as "coercive treatment" or "mandatory treatment") sets up a situation in which offenders may seem to adapt to the regime and change their behavioural patterns in a favourable manner, but on release immediately return to a criminal lifestyle.
 It has also been pointed out that custodial treatment in itself can do little about the situation in which the offender will find himself or herself on release.
 Indeed, as has often been noted, being sent to prison may in a variety of ways worsen the offender's ability to function as a member of society.

-Custodial corrections in most jurisdictions are underresourced and overburdened.
+A major difficulty with custodial corrections in most jurisdictions is that it is underresourced and overburdened.
 The availability and quality of counselling, treatment, education and vocational training (as well as other forms of support and assistance) may be severely limited.
-With too many prisoners and too little resources, the staff is unable to conduct a proper risk and needs assessment, much less provide an individualized treatment plan that addresses the needs of each and every prisoner.
-Treatment that is specifically tailored to individual offenders (or small groups of offenders with similar characteristics) in individual cultural contexts has been shown to work, but matching offenders and treatment programmes, and successfully implementing such programmes, is very resource intensive.
+Due to the over-population of many prisons, the staff is unable to conduct a proper risk and needs assessment, much less provide an individualized treatment plan that addresses the needs of each and every prisoner.
+Treatment that is specifically tailored to individual offenders (or small groups of offenders with similar characteristics) in individual cultural contexts have been shown to work, but matching offenders and treatment programmes, and successfully implementing such programmes, is very resource intensive.